 - Trends exist until definitive signals prove that they have ended

 Eventually, other market participants realize what the knowledgeable investors are doing and a rapid price change occurs (phase 2).
 This occurs when trend followers and other technically oriented investors participate.
+Sometimes this can be labelled as copy trading, but it is a natural part of the market’s shift.
 This phase continues until a bubble or euphoria occurs.
 At this point, the knowledgeable investors begin to distribute their holdings to the market (phase 3).

 Mr. Hamilton identified three stages to both primary bull markets and primary bear markets.
 These stages relate to market prices and the physiology of market participants.
 A primary bull market is defined as a long sustained advance marked increased speculation and demand for stocks.
 A primary bear market is defined as a long sustained decline marked a decrease in demand for stocks.
 In both primary bull markets and primary bear markets, there will be secondary movements that run counter to the major trend.

 The first phase of a bull market is no different from the last reaction rally of a bear market.
 Pessimism, which was excessive at the end of the bear market, still reigns at the beginning of a bull market.
 It is a period when the public is not investing in the equity market and, the news from corporate America is not comforting.
 However, it is at this stage that the so-called “smart money” begins to accumulate stocks.
 Stocks are cheap, but nobody seems to want them.